This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Make sure to include three to six photos of you with pets and animals.
 A vast majority of house sits are with cats and dogs.
 Make sure to include pictures of you with cats and/or dogs as well as any other animals you have cared for or spent time with.

 In total, your profile should have six to twelve pictures that showcase your personality and your ability to take care of animals.
-These pictures are your first impression to show the homeowners who you are, so take your time in choosing the right ones.
+These pictures are your first impression to show the pet parents who you are, so take your time in choosing the right ones.

 Photo tips: